 Alpha - The Greatest Adventure in Life, Faith, and Meaning

-Starting Monday, October 1, join others in exploring the person of Jesus and the basics of Christian faith by participating in an English-language Alpha Course.
+Join others in exploring the person of Jesus and the basics of Christian faith by participating in an English-language Alpha Course.
 You will be warmly welcomed each week to a meal, social time, video presentation, and discussion time.
 You can explore one of the historical foundations of Canadian culture and one of the great religious traditions of the world in a non-judgmental atmosphere.
-Alpha meets every Monday at 7:30pm in room 108 at Huron University College.
+Alpha meets Mondays at 7:30pm in room W108 at Huron University College.

 Religious Studies 2610: Christian Theology, Culture, and Practice

 This is a course Mike teaches offered at Huron University College during the Winter term.
 The course is a survey of Christian thought, culture, and practice, including approaches to the Bible, the formation of doctrine, the development of ethics, the use of philosophy, iconographic expression, and the sacraments.
 Attention is given to a variety of historical and cultural contexts, as represented both in local and global settings.